vysker/vscode-php-formatter/README.md

 ### phpformatter.fix

-* Fixes the current file or selection, if there is any.
+* Fixes the current file, or selection, if there is any.
 * Does not save the file after fixing.
 * Requires `phpformatter.useTempFiles` to be turned on.